vphantom/vof/SPECIFICATION.md

 ### Text

-If multiple strings are provided with the same locale code, the first one wins.
-Used in its bare `string` form, it is up to the applications to agree on the choice of default locale.  `$locale` should include aliases for bare languages exactly once per language group, for whichever qualified locale is the application's default for the language.
+* Decoders encountering multiple strings with the same locale code must pick one, preferrably the last one read.
+* Applications' `$locale` namespace should include aliases ("aka" qualifiers) for bare languages exactly once per language group, for whichever qualified locale is the application's default for the language.

-The canonical encoding is to use the bare `string` form when a single locale is used and corresponds to the default locale (if one is defined), to minimize space.
+* Encoding CBOR or Binary must fail if there is no `$locale` namespace defined.
+JSON should gracefully downgrade to a regular `strmap`.
+Decoding CBOR or Binary without a `$locale` should gracefully skip over the value.
+* A text with a single string for the first declared locale (ID 0) when there is `$locale`, or for code `""` (empty string) when there isn't, is canonically encoded as a bare string.
+* In JSON, the `strmap` keys must be made canonical (resolving aliases) when `$locale` exists.

 ## JSON Encoding